Variation-UI/website-device-info/README.md

 `$githubDisplayName` **GitHub** Display Name;
 `$userName` **GitHub** User ID;
-`$devicePhoto` A rendering of the appearence of the device for display;
 `$imageLink` **FASTBOOT Mode** restore img file name on the servers;
 `$otaLink` ZIP file name on the servers for updating system in **RECOVERY Mode**.